Start an order, take a PIN terminal payment and invoice the items#

 String

-OptionalThe channel (storefront) to create the order in.
+OptionalThe channel to create the order in.
+Required when not authenticated with a storefront token.

 Returns: Order